Yokai-Yard/snowconekit/.github/CONTRIBUTING.md

 ## Running tests

-RainbowKit has a suite of unit tests that can be run with the following command:
+SnowConeKit has a suite of unit tests that can be run with the following command:

 ```bash
 pnpm test